Lazarus of Bethany: In literature

 Lazarus Is Dead (2011) by Richard Beard is an innovative novel.
-Its amplifies a detail of the Gospel: Lazarus was Jesus's friend; however Jesus has disciples, but not many friends.
-Beard traces the story back to Jesus and Lazarus's childhood in Nazareth, after, the two friends' paths have diverged.
+It amplifies a detail of the Gospel: Lazarus was Jesus's friend; however Jesus has disciples, but not many friends.
+Beard traces the story back to Jesus and Lazarus's childhood in Nazareth.
+After, the two friends' paths have diverged.
 The novel was described by the Sunday Business Post as "no ordinary novel: it is a brilliant, genre-bending retelling and subversion of one of the oldest, most sensational stories in the western canon."

 John Derhak's The Bones of Lazarus (2012), is a darkly funny, fast-paced, supernatural thriller that traces intersecting lives on a war-torn, resource rich, Caribbean island.
 The plot revolves around the premise that Lazarus of Bethany, upon his resurrection by Christ, becomes an immortal creature of Judgment, seeking the hearts and souls of the wicked throughout time.

 Larry: A Novel of Church Recovery (2019) by Brian L. Boley is a short novel, in which a character named "Larry" appears.
 "Larry" gives suggestions to a pair of pastors about improving their churches and leading them to growth.
 But as we read along, we begin to understand that "Larry" may actually be the biblical Lazarus of Bethany, an immortal evangelistic servant of Jesus.

 Richard Zimler's bestselling novel The Gospel According to Lazarus (2019 in English) is written from the perspective of Lazarus himself.
 The book presents Yeshua ben Yosef (Jesus' Hebrew name) as an early Jewish mystic and explores the deep friendship between Lazarus and Yeshua, who - within the fictional setting - have been best friends since childhood.
 The themes of the book include how we cope with a loss of faith, the terrible sacrifices we make for those we love, the transcendent meaning of Yeshua's mission, and how we go on after suffering a shattering trauma.
 The Observer review summarized the novel as "A very human tale of rivalry, betrayal, power-grabbing and sacrifice....
 Perhaps the most remarkable aspect of this brave and engaging novel...is that Zimler manages to make the best-known narrative in western culture a page-turner."